6 MINUTE READ

 Verify the Fault

 This step may not always be possible in situations where you do not have a working assembly or test bed to verify the problem with a suspect PCB.
 If you do have a working assembly or test bed then testing the function can tell you more about the suspected fault or possibly tell you that there is actually nothing wrong with the PCB.
-If the fault is verified then you need to move on to troubleshooting the problem.
+Once the fault is verified then you can move on to troubleshooting the problem.
 If the fault is not verified then you may be dealing with an intermittent fault and running the board continuously (burn-in) may eventually produce the fault.

 Troubleshooting the Fault